vernette/steal-oneself-examples/README.md

 This repository contains examples of setting up self-steal configurations using Xray and sing-box in Docker.

-Both setups use a fake Confluence login page, but you can use any page you like.
+Both setups use a fake Confluence login page, but you can use any page you like in `caddy/templates/index.html`

 Based on Akiyamov [xray-vps-setup](https://github.com/Akiyamov/xray-vps-setup)